datafairs/datafairs.github.io/index.md

 The commitment from your side will be:

 1. [Submit a data brief and data challenge before September 20](submit.html).
-1. From all submissions, we will seek those ones we believe will best fit the course and students skills and let you know by October 4th (Friday).
+1. From all submissions, we will seek those ones we believe will best fit the course and students skills and let you know by September 26th (Friday).
-1. Present your challenge on **Thursday, 1st October 2020, 10:00am at online**: pitch your data brief for 3min (including slides) and stay for 1-2h to meet and discuss your challenge with students.
+1. Present your challenge on **Thursday, 30th September 2021, 10:00am at online**: pitch your data brief for 3min (including slides) and stay for 1-2h to meet and discuss your challenge with students.
 We organize speed-dating, then we’re having open discussions between you and the students.
 Ideally, you or a colleague will come to discuss details with students.
 In case this turns out to be tricky, please leave a note in your data brief and we will contact you.
 1. Students have 1 week to decide on a challenge.
 1. Then, provide your data to students in an accessible format and eventually help them get going.
 1. During the semester, you consult with the students as much or little as you want and you're welcome to attend our lectures and lab sessions.
-1. Students will first submit a report on the data analysis (~November 6th, 2020).
+1. Students will first submit a report on the data analysis (~November 6th, 2021).
 Then will work on a final visualization project.
-1. Final presentations will happen **December 3d 2020**, same location.
+1. Final presentations will happen **December 2nd 2021**, same location.
 Students are required to deliver their python code and an extensive data report with measures and visualizations.
 You are welcome to attend this event and give public feedback.

 [How do I write a Data Challenge?](datachallenge.html)